Joel Smith

 Contemporary portrait of Joel Smith.
 Smiling at the camera, he wears glasses and a blue oxford shirt.

-For the next year+ I worked to build OnRamp Academy, a technology tutoring service for seniors.
+It sounded too interesting to pass up, so for the next 2+ years, we worked to build OnRamp Academy, a technology tutoring service for seniors.

-I wrote the business plan, defined the learning model and training program, designed the brand, built the information systems, recruited the launch team, collaborated on a marketing plan and courted investors.
-In the end, though, my runway wasn’t long enough, and I had to abort.
+I wrote the business plan, defined the learning model and training program, designed the brand, built the information systems, recruited the launch team, collaborated on a marketing plan, and courted investors.
+In the end, though, our runway wasn’t long enough, and we had to abort.

 I certainly learned a lot from the journey.
 And they say you’ll always regret the shots you never take.
 Well, I certainly look forward to arriving at that sentiment.